valentina-maggio/CV/README.md

 ### Working experience

-J O Hambro Capital Management, London, UK (Nov 2018 - Jan 2022)
+**J O Hambro Capital Management, London, UK (Nov 2018 - Jan 2022)**

 *Sales executive*
-* Supported the European sales team who were responsible for the selling of the fund strategies to the intermediate and financial advisory market (fund of funds, fund platforms, stockbrokers, family offices, etc.) in the Southern European markets.
+* Supported the sales director who was responsible for the selling of the fund strategies in the Southern European markets.
-* Main duties and responsibilities:
-  Dealing with day-to-day client queries with timely and comprehensive follow up.
+* Dealt with day-to-day client queries with timely and comprehensive follow up.
-  Updating and ongoing maintenance of client information on CRM.
+* Maintenance of client information on CRM.
-  Updating clients on a monthly and ad-hoc basis on the products.
-  Regular interaction with actual and prospective investors and fund advisors.
+* Client updates on a monthly and ad-hoc basis and regular interaction with actual and prospective investors and fund advisors.
+* Attendance to events and virtual webinars.
+* Intelligence gathering on the relevant markets, with focus on Italy and Spain.
-  Internal reporting and analysis for management, fund managers and sales team.
+* Internal reporting and analysis for management, fund managers and sales team.
-  Attendance to events and virtual webinars.
-  Gathering intelligence on the relevant markets

-Nextam Partners, London, UK (Apr 2016 - Nov 2018)
+**Nextam Partners, London, UK (Apr 2016 - Nov 2018)**

 *Risk analyst*
 * Supported the internal/external portfolio managers for trading activities, providing daily P&L and performance attribution reports and working closely with the trading and operations desks.
-* Provided risk analysis and performance analysis, VaR valuations, volatility and liquidity risk analysis, duration measurement.
+* Provided risk analysis and performance analysis and reports, VaR valuations, volatility and liquidity risk analysis, duration measurement.
-* Prepared the monthly risk/performance reports for the Board of Directors.
 * Involved in advisory activities for UHNW clients, such as data entry, transactions reconciliation, performance reports, performance attribution, meeting reports.

-Intesa Sanpaolo, Milan, Italy (Feb 2015 - Mar 2016)
+**Intesa Sanpaolo, Milan, Italy (Feb 2015 - Mar 2016)**

 *Associate relationship manager*
 * Managed a portfolio of foreign companies with branches in Italy, whose businesses ranged from the luxury goods industry to manufacturing.
 The value of this portfolio was about EUR 40m.